 The top twenty isn’t exactly the same, but it does represent the same sort of countries.

 Trinidad and Tobago

-Again we see a strong representation of the less successful side of postcommunist Europe (Montenegro, Serbia, North Macedonia, Armenia, Albania, and Bulgaria) and then a hodgepodge of sub-Saharan Africa (Senegal, Ghana, South Africa), MENA (Kuwait, Tunisia, Jordan), Latin America (T&T, Argentina, Puerto Rico, Guyana, Peru), and Asia (Sri Lanka, India).
-The larger countries are Argentina, South Africa, India, and just outside of the top 20 Indonesia and Brazil.
+Again we see a strong showing for the less successful side of postcommunist Europe (Montenegro, Serbia, North Macedonia, Armenia, Albania, and Bulgaria) and then a hodgepodge of sub-Saharan Africa (Senegal, Ghana, South Africa), MENA (Kuwait, Tunisia, Jordan), Latin America (T&T, Argentina, Puerto Rico, Guyana, Peru), and Asia (Sri Lanka, India).
+The larger countries are Argentina, South Africa, and India (Indonesia and Brazil fell just outside of the top 20).

-Perhaps this is what political scientists would imagine as a typical country in the world.
+Perhaps these countries are what political scientists would imagine as typical.
 I’m not sure.
-It is quite different from the countries that we study according to Wilson and Knutsen (2020).
-Their list tends to emphasize Western Europe and North America (unrepresented here).
-India, Mexico, Brazil, and Argentina, however, do show up in the bottom half of the 15 most referenced countries (though with relative low percentages of articles).
-Nevertheless, political scientists might want to bear in mind these states when they are thinking of what “typical” politics looks like.
+They are quite different from the countries that we study according to Wilson and Knutsen (2020).
+Their list emphasizes Western Europe and North America (unrepresented here).
+India, Mexico, Brazil, and Argentina, however, do show up in the bottom half of the 15 most studied countries (though with relative low percentages of articles).
+Political scientists might want to keep the states from my lists in mind when they are thinking of what “typical” politics looks like.